Stay up to date with the latest details on Virginia wineries openings and procedures in response to COVID-19.

 In accordance with current guidelines for restaurant and beverage services and Executive Order 72, Virginia wineries may offer dine-in options in both their indoor and outdoor spaces.
 Within those spaces, all social gatherings are limited to 10 people and must practice physical distancing and be separated by at least six feet.

 Each winery will be adjusting their operations in various ways to best serve their customers.
 To ensure the best experience, call or visit the winery's website or social media pages for the most up-to-date information.

 Many will be operating under revised hours of operation or may require a reservation.
 Tastings and product offerings may differ for the safety of customers.
-View wineries reopening their outdoor spaces.
+View wineries reopening their spaces.

 Despite the variation in offerings, you will find the following measures taken at all wineries:

 - All public and private in-person gatherings of more than 10 individuals who do not live in the same residence are prohibited.
 A “gathering” includes, but is not limited to, parties, celebrations, or other social events, whether they occur indoors or outdoors.
 The presence of more than 10 individuals performing functions of their employment or assembled in an educational instructional setting is not a “gathering.”
 The presence of more than 10 individuals in a particular location, such as a park, or retail business is not a “gathering” as long as individuals do not congregate.
 This restriction does not apply to the gathering of Family members, as defined in section II, subsection D, paragraph 2 living in the same residence.